-In line with the requirements of Listing Regulations and Accounting Standards yourCompany has made additional disclosures in respect of Related Party Transactions andsegment reporting in notes to accounts.
+In line with the requirements of the Listing Regulations and Accounting Standards yourCompany has made additional disclosures in respect of Related Party transactions andsegment reporting in notes to accounts.

 RISK MANAGEMENT POLICY :

 The Audit Committee has oversight in the area of financial risks and controls.
-Themajor risks identified by the businesses and functions are systematically addressedthrough mitigating actions on a continual basis.
-The policy for risk management isavailable on the Company website athttp://shetrongroup.in/pdf/Risk%20Management%20Policv.pdf
+Themajor risks identified by the businesses and functions are systematically addressedthrough mitigating actions on a ongoing basis.
+The policy for risk management is availableon the Company's website at http://shetrongroup.in/pdf/Risk%20Management%20Policv.pdf

 CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION FOREIGN EXCHANGE EARNINGS AND OUTGO:

-The information pertaining to conservation of energy technology absorption Foreignexchange Earnings and outgo as required under Section 134 (3)(m) of the Companies Act2013 read with Rule 8(3) of the Companies (Accounts) Rules 2014 is furnished in Annexure- III and is attached to this report.
+The information pertaining to conservation of energy technology absorption foreignexchange Earnings and outgo as required under Section 134 (3)(m) of the Companies Act2013 read with Rule 8(3) of the Companies (Accounts) Rules 2014 is furnished in (Annexure- 1) and is attached to this report.

-As required under the Companies Act 2013 a resolution seeking Member's approval forthe remuneration payable to the Cost Auditor forms part of the notice convening the AnnualGeneral Meeting.
+As required under the Companies Act 2013 a resolution seeking approval of Members forthe remuneration payable to the Cost Auditor forms part of the notice convening the AnnualGeneral meeting.

-Your Company has taken adequate steps to adhere to all the stipulations laid down inRegulation 27 of the SEBI (Listing Obligations and Disclosure Requirements) Regulations2015.
-A report on compliance of the code is annexed herewith (Annexure - VII).
+Your Company has taken adequate steps to adhere to all the stipulations laid down inRegulation 27 of the Listing Regulations.
+A report on compliance of the code is annexedherewith (Annexure - 3).

-Certificate from Practicing Company Secretary confirming the compliance with theconditions of Corporate Governance as stipulated under Regulation 27 of the SEBI (LODR)Regulations 2015 is attached to this report.
+Certificate from Practicing Company Secretary confirming the compliance with theconditions of Corporate Governance as stipulated under Regulation 27 of the ListingRegulations is attached to this report.

 CONTRACTS AND ARRANGEMENTS WITH RELATED PARTIES:

-All contracts / arrangements / transactions entered by the Company during the financialyear with Related Parties were in the ordinary course of business and at arm's lengthbasis.
-During the year the Company had not entered into any contract / arrangement /transaction with Related Parties which could be considered material in accordance with thepolicy of the Company on materiality of Related Party Transactions.
-All contracts /arrangements / transactions with Related Parties are placed before the Audit Committee andalso before the Board for approval.
+All contracts / arrangements / transactions entered by the Company during the financialyear with related parties were in the ordinary course of business and at arm's lengthbasis.
+During the year the Company had not entered into any contract / arrangement /transaction with related parties which could be considered material in accordance with thepolicy of the Company on materiality of related party transactions.
+All contracts /arrangements / transactions with related parties are placed before the Audit Committee andalso the Board as may be required for approval.

 TRANSFER OF UNCLAIMED DIVIDEND TO INVESTOR EDUCATION AND PROTECTION FUND:

-Adhering to the provisions of Section 125 of the Companies Act 2013 relevant amountswhich remained unpaid or unclaimed for a period of seven years have been transferred bythe Company from time to time on due dates to the Investor Education and ProtectionFund.
+Adhering to the provisions of Section 125 of the Companies Act 2013 relevant amountswhich remained unpaid or unclaimed for a period of seven years have been transferred bythe company from to time to time on due dates to the Investor Education and ProtectionFund.

 The Company has been employing women employees in various cadres within its office andfactory premises.
-The Company has in place a policy against Sexual Harassment in line withthe requirements of the Sexual Harassment of Women at Workplace (Prevention Prohibitionand Redressal) Act 2013.
+The company has in place a policy against sexual harassment in line withthe requirements of the Sexual Harassment of Women at Workplace (Prevention Prohibitionand Redressal) Act 2013.
 Internal Complaint Committee is set up at shop floor level toredress any complaints received.
 All employees are covered under the policy.
-There was nocomplaint received from any employee during the financial year 2016-17 and hence nocomplaint is outstanding as on 31.03.2017 for redressal.

 Your Company has complied with all applicable environment laws and labour laws.
 TheCompany has been taking all the necessary measures to protect the environment and maximizeworker protection and safety.
-The Company's Policy require conduct of operation in such amanner so as to ensure safety of all concerned compliance of environmental regulationsand preservation of natural resources.
+The company's policy require conduct of operation in such amanner so as to ensure safety of all concerned compliance of environment regulations andpreservation of natural resources.